Watch! Lucy Heath's Dog Masterclass: Teaching Recall

 Hot Tip #2: Progress to a long lead

 If you’ve practiced this quite a lot and you’re ready to give them a little bit more freedom especially on walks, then it’s time to invest in something like a 10m long line.
 This way they’ll have more freedom but they won’t be able to run away or make mistakes.

 When using a long line always make sure it’s attached to a harness (not a collar).
 If you ever do need to use it in an emergency you don’t want to hurt your dog’s neck if it is attached to a collar.

-When you first use the long line on a walk, keep it quite short and keep practising having your dog come back to you.
+When you first use the long line on a walk, keep it quite short and keep practicing having your dog come back to you.

 If they’re being reliable and attentive, begin unwinding the line and give them more space to enjoy freedom.